napeits/frstack/README.md

 Bug fixing needed:
+* Using squid proxy does not always work reliably with yum.
+Fedora dynamically picks a rpm server which messes with squid
 * Make this work on both Debian / Fedora (anything that support systemd).
 * looks like the HOSTNAME needs to be set to the fqdn on the machine /etc/sysconfig/network  or openam config bombs out This is fixed for Vagrant by setting config.vm.hostname.
 Need a fix for other environments